prathmeshmagar447/Manga-Panel-Extractor-Updated/README.md

 The text erasor is based on the CRAFT text detector.
 See [here](https://github.com/clovaai/CRAFT-pytorch) for more information.

+## Updates
+This version has been updated to work with modern Python libraries:
+- Compatible with PyTorch 2.x and torchvision 0.23+
+- Compatible with NumPy 2.x
+- Updated dependency names for better package management

 ## Installation
 This code runs on python >= 3.6, use pip to install dependencies:
 ```